Infrared Sauna Therapy For Immune and Detox Support

 Infrared sauna therapy sends infrared light to cellular structures throughout your body increasing ATP energy production and improving circulation which results in lower inflammation and reduced pain.

-Infrared sauna address stress and tension.
-These are common underlying cause of chronic inflammation.
+Infrared saunas address stress and tension.
+These are common underlying causes of chronic inflammation.
 This means that infrared sauna therapy may help you to gain freedom from inflammation and pain.

 Research has shown that infrared sauna therapy may reduce chronic pain syndrome, symptoms of rheumatoid and autoimmune conditions, and inflammation related to cardiovascular health (9, 10).